First of all, you should ask yourself if you should rent or bring your own bike.

 Two options are possible:

-We recommend the last option as you’re more likely to secure special deals that way (in some cases, you can really save a bundle!)
+We recommend the last option as you’re more likely to secure special deals that way (in some cases, you can really save a considerable amount!)
 If you are planning on traveling a lot around Europe, keep in mind that you can purchase a Eurail pass.
 Eurail passes cover one country (that you choose upon purchasing) or you can get a Global Eurail pass that covers 31 countries.
 Eurail offers the ease of selecting a day to use it and being able to hop on as many trains as you need for a 24 hour period.
-For more information on French Eurail passes, check out: http://www.eurail.com/europe-by-train/france.
+For more information on French Eurail passes, check out: https://www.eurail.com/en/eurail-passes/one-country-pass/france.

 Regardless of the way you buy your ticket, and depending on your location, your train ride in France will be done on three different types of trains: